JiPaix/suwayomi-mangadex-dmca/README.md

 # suwayomi-mangadex-dmca

-CLI utility to identify MangaDex titles in your Suwayomi library affected by takedowns — known as [The Mangadex Massacre](https://docs.google.com/spreadsheets/d/1vxvAHxmLLgAEEq-jWbDw5fxHMdz1N_PNWe3OPXtrin0).
+CLI utility to identify MangaDex titles in your Suwayomi library affected by takedowns — known as [The MangaDex Massacre](https://docs.google.com/spreadsheets/d/1vxvAHxmLLgAEEq-jWbDw5fxHMdz1N_PNWe3OPXtrin0).

-It compares your library against a community-maintained Google Sheet and prints a list of flagged titles.
+It compares your library against a community-maintained Google Sheet to flag entries that are either removed from the sheet (STRIKED) or have over 10% missing chapters (SUSPICIOUS), then outputs both a console table and a CSV file (`mangadex.csv`).

 ---